A Step-By-Step Guide To Settling Tax Debt With The IRS

 You must provide the IRS with detailed information about your finances to apply for a payment plan.
 The IRS uses this data to determine your ability to pay and to set monthly installment amounts.
 The key benefit is that once you’re on a payment plan and stick to it, the IRS generally won’t pursue harsher collection actions like levies or liens.
 Keeping up with these payments is critical, as failing to do so can lead to default and the collection of the above actions.

-Considering Offer in Compromise
+6. Consider an Offer in Compromise

 An Offer in Compromise (OIC) is another method for settling tax debt, allowing you to square up for less than the full amount owed.
 It’s not a blanket solution for everyone; it’s for those with extensive debts and insufficient assets or income to cover them.
 When considering your OIC, the IRS looks at your capability to pay income, expenses, and asset equity.
 If these factors paint a picture of a genuine inability to pay the full debt, your offer stands a chance of acceptance.